justingriff3/BlackJack-/README.md

 ## Game Rules

-1)  Object of the Game The participant attemptss to beat the dealer by getting a count as close to 21 as possile, without going over 21
+1)  Object of the game: The player attempts to beat the dealer by getting a count as close to 21 as possile, without going over 21

 2)  It is up to player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its pip value.